dizza01/de-pyoneers-project/README.md

 The directory overall, is built to deploy three specific lambda functions onto aws using the deployment script, the functionality of the three lambda fucntion are to extract, load, and transform respectively.

-The functions are deployed via the main script which deploys a Lambda function to AWS using boto3.
-It takes in the following arguments:

-lambda_function_path: the path to the Lambda function within the directory
-zip_file_name: the name of the zip file to be created
-function_name_template: a template for the function name.
-The final function name will be "{function_name_template}-{timestamp}", where timestamp is the current timestamp.
-schedule: the schedule for the Lambda function, in the format of a standard cron expression.
-Usage

-To use this script, you will need to have AWS credentials set up on your machine.
+To use this script, you will need to have AWS credentials set up and added to GitHub secrets.

 First, create an instance of the Lambda_script class, passing in the necessary arguments.
 Then, call the deploy method on the instance to deploy the Lambda function.